Capgemini/microsoft-team-labs/codelabs/alm-new-project.md

 Turn on:

-- **Require a mininum number of reviewers**
+- **Require a minimum number of reviewers**
   <br>
-  Configure the settings as dsecribed below:
+  Configure the settings as described below:

   | Field                                                            | Value                         |
   | ---------------------------------------------------------------- | ----------------------------- |